vcflib/vcflib/doc/iHS.md

 # DESCRIPTION

 **iHS** calculates the integrated ratio of haplotype decay between the reference and non-reference allele.
-Output : 4 columns : 1. seqid 2. position 3. target allele frequency 4. integrated EHH (alternative) 5. integrated EHH (reference) 6. **iHS** ln(iEHHalt/iEHHref)